thinkjs/www.thinkjs.org/view/en/doc/2.0/module.md

 }
 ```

-### Add module
+### Add Module

-Add module can be completed directly by `thinkjs` command.
+Add new module can be done by using `thinkjs` command.

-In the current project directory, execute `thinkjs module xxx`, you can create a module named `xxx`.
+In current project directory, execute `thinkjs module xxx`, you can create a module named `xxx`.

 If the module's name already exists, you can not create it.

-### Disable module
+### Disable Module

-ThinkJS will automatically find and identify module under the project and that all modules are available.
+ThinkJS will automatically find and identify modules under the project and assume that all modules are available.

-If you want to disable some module, you can modify the configuration file `src/common/config/config.js`, add the following configuration:
+If you want to disable some modules, you can modify the configuration file `src/common/config/config.js`, add the following configuration:

 ```js
 export default {